The WNBA semifinals are here. Will the Storm open series vs. Lynx rested or rusty?

 “It’s a huge change from me being there,” Howard said.
 “You can see the changes she’s being doing.
 She’s been doing a good job and they’ve been following her lead.”

-Will overconfidence undo the Storm following two blowout wins over the Lynx?
+Will overconfidence undo the Storm after two blowout wins over the Lynx?

 At first glance, it seems as if the Storm caught a break when No. 7 Connecticut upset No. 3 Los Angeles in the second round to advance to a semifinal matchup against No. 1 Las Vegas.

-Most WNBA observers predicted a Seattle-LA pairing in the semis and a reprisal of their classic Sept.
+Most WNBA observers predicted a Seattle-L.A. pairing in the semis and a reprisal of their classic Sept.
 4 matchup, which ended with Jewell Loyd’s miraculous three-pointer as time expired for a 90-89 Storm victory.

 Theoretically, No. 5 Phoenix, which lost 80-79 to Minnesota in the second round, might have given Seattle a stiffer challenge considering the Mercury pushed the Storm to an epic five-game-series in the semifinals in 2018.